-Animals Don't Actually Sleep for the Winter, and Other Surprises About Hibernation
+Some Animals Don't Actually Sleep for the Winter, and Other Surprises About Hibernation

 What is hibernation?

-Despite what you may have heard, bears and other species that hibernate don’t “sleep” during the winter.
+Despite what you may have heard, species that hibernate don’t “sleep” during the winter.

 Hibernation is an extended form of torpor, a state where metabolism is depressed to less than five percent of normal.
 “Most of the physiological functions are extremely slowed down or completely halted,” says Marina Blanco, a postdoctoral associate at the Duke Lemur Center in Durham, North Carolina, who studies the dwarf lemurs (Cheirogaleus spp.) of Madagascar—the only primates that hibernate on a regular schedule.

-Note: This article has been updated to reflect the questions surrounding bears and hibernation.